noman797/DIU-CampusCart/README.md

 - Found a bug?
 Open an [Issue](https://github.com/noman797/DIU-CampusCart/issues)
 - Want to contribute?
 Fork the repo & create a pull request.
 - Have a suggestion?
 Let’s connect!

-  # DIU Campus Cart

-This is a classified ads platform for DIU students to buy and sell items.

-## Developer Credits

-This project **DIU Campus Cart** was fully developed and maintained by:

-**Abdullah Al Noman**
-Student, Daffodil International University

-> Note: This project was a group submission, but all frontend, backend, integration, and feature implementations (including authentication, email verification, buy request system, dashboard, and product handling) were solely developed by Abdullah Al Noman.

-Unauthorized use or claim without permission is not allowed.
-This repository and its code are protected under open-source licensing.

 ## 🌟 Show Your Support